iqss-research/readme-software/README.md

 install_tensorflow()
 ```

-You will also need to obtain a set of word embeddings that map terms in the texts to a vector representation.
-We recommend the pre-trained GloVe vectors available at [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/), although you will want different embeddings for other languages and unusual contexts.
-In the vignette below, we will use the 50-dimensional vectors trained on Wikpedia articles and Gigaword 5: "glove.6B.50d.txt"
+readme2 includes a default set of word embeddings (to the texts to a numeric vector representation), but be aware that it may be worthwhile to change these if you are using a different language than English or different types of text than social media posts.

 ## Walkthrough